mxaddict/www.codedmaster.com/content/ttk/quest-app/04-saving-quest-to-the-quests-file.md

 ## What's Changed and New Here?

 1. `use std::io::Write;`
-   - We added this new `use` line because the `writeln!` function we're using comes from this part of Rust's tools.
+   - We added this new `use` line because the `writeln!` macro we're using needs this part of Rust's tools.

 2. `let _ = fs::File::create("quests.txt").expect("Could not create quests.txt!");`
    - In the `Err` part when loading quests, we added this line.
 If `quests.txt`